taichi/kra/README.md

 # kra

-simple RDB access library
+**SQL is the best way to access database**.

+kra is a relational database access helper library on top of go.

+kra works with `database/sql`, so all of database with `database/sql` based driver is supported. and kra also works with `pgx` native API. kra focuses on the convenient use of `CopyFrom`.

-# Main Features
+# Features

-- named parameter
+- Named parameter support with dot notation
 - IN statement variable expansion
-- structure mapping
+- Rows to structure/map mapping
+- Selectable base API. pgx or database/sql
+- Highly configurable behavior
+- Context is required for network access APIs
+- All wrapper object has escape hatches

 # Getting Started